 ACCT 231 Principles of Accounting I (3) Fundamental concepts of double-entry theory, recording procedures, worksheet techniques, and financial statement preparation.
 Accounting for cash, receivables, inventories, plant assets, and liabilities.
 Three hours of lecture per week.
 Prerequisites: MATH 133 and MATH 135.
 Listed as ACCT 2301 in the Texas Common Course Numbering System.
 ACCT 232 Principles of Accounting II (3) Emphasis on the preparation of reports and the use of accounting data for internal management.
 Three hours of lecture per week.
 Prerequisite: ACCT 231.
 Listed as ACCT 2302 in the Texas Common Course Numbering System.
-ACCT 300 Accounting Information Systems(3)Inquiry into the fundamental principles and concepts underlying accounting information systems.
-Three hours of lecture per week.
-Prerequisites: ACCT 231 and ACCT 232.
-ACCT 331 Intermediate Accounting I (3) Techniques in adjusting, correcting, and revising accounting records and statements.
+ACCT 300 Accounting Information Systems(3)Inquiry into the fundamental principles and concepts underlying accounting information systems.Three hours of lecture per week.
+Prerequisites: ACCT 231 with a grade of C or better and ACCT232 with a grade of C or better.
+ACCT 331 Intermediate Accounting I(3)Techniques in adjusting, correcting, and revising accounting records and statements.
 Conventional standards and acceptable alternatives in accounting for cash, receivables, liabilities, inventories, and plant assets.
 Three hours of lecture per week.
-Prerequisite: GPA of 2.50 or better in ACCT 231.
-ACCT 332 Intermediate Accounting II (3) Accounting procedures for plant assets and intangible assets, requirements peculiar to corporate account- ing, analysis and interpretation of accounting data, and current trends in the application of basic concepts.
+Prerequisites: ACCT 231 with a grade of C or better and ACCT 232 with a grade of C or better and successful completion of the accounting qualifying examination.
+ACCT 332 Intermediate Accounting II(3)Accounting procedures for plant assets and intangible assets, requirements peculiar to corporate accounting, analysis and interpretation of accounting data, and current trends in the application of basic concepts.
 Three hours of lecture per week.
-Prerequisite: ACCT 331.
-ACCT 333 Intermediate Accounting III (3) Current accounting problems, including international accounting with special emphasis on published pronouncements or professional accounting organizations.
-Exploration of contemporary controver- sial topics included with written research paper required.
-Three hours of lecture per week.
-Prereq- uisite: ACCT 331.
+Prerequisite: ACCT 331 with a grade of C or better.
 ACCT 334 Federal Income Tax Accounting(3)Interpretation of the Internal Revenue Code and related regulations and instructions.
 Concepts of income tax determination and reporting requirements for individuals, partnerships, and corporations; payroll tax requirements and reporting procedures.
 Three hours of lecture per week.
-Prerequisite: GPA of 2.50 or better in ACCT 231 and ACCT 232.
+Prerequisites: ACCT 231 with a grade of C or better and ACCT 232 with a grade of C or better.
+ACCT 335 Income Tax Practicum (3) Preparation of federal income tax returns for individuals as part of the Voluntary Income Tax Assistance program.
+Students provide tax compliance services and prepare tax returns primarily for individuals who cannot afford professional tax services.
+Prerequisite: ACCT 334 with grade of C or better and approval by the Accounting Director.
 ACCT 336 Cost Accounting (3) Provision of a basis for using Accounting as a management tool through the development of knowledge of accounting techniques for planning, controlling, and product costing.
 Three hours of lecture per week.
-Prerequisite: ACCT 232.
-ACCT 339 Business Law(3)Study of the basic legal concepts and principles pertaining to fundamental business transactions and of the Uniform Commercial Code.
-Three hours of lecture per week.
-Prerequisite: BADM 234.
+Prerequisite: ACCT 231 with a grade of C or better and ACCT 232 with a grade of C or better.
 ACCT 430 Ethics for Accountants (3) Philosophical understanding of ethical complexities of the modern business enterprise and a fundamental base of ethical knowledge necessary for a career in Accounting and Finance.
 Prerequisite: Senior standing.
-ACCT 431 Advanced Accounting (3) Purchase and pooling-of-interest methods of accounting and special topics, including partnership formation and liquidation, government accounting, and international accounting.
-Three hours of lecture per week.
-Prerequisite: ACCT 332.
+ACCT 431 Advanced Accounting(3)Purchase and pooling-of-interest methods of accounting and special topics, including partnership formation and liquidation, government accounting, and international accounting.
+Three hours of lecture per week.Prerequisite:ACCT 331 with a grade of C or better and ACCT 332 with a grade of C or better.